Create environments with Terraform

 Create your environment using Terraform.

-The example demonstrates how to create an environment that uses the custom service account.
+The example demonstrates how to create an environment that uses a custom service account.
 You can add more parameters that define other configuration parameters of your environment, such as custom scale and performance parameters, or additional PyPI packages.

 For more information about other parameters, see Create environments.